Rising Levels of Carbon Dioxide: It’s personal.

 But CO2 does something else as well, something directly.
 It is a resource for plants—the more CO2, the more plants will grow.

-And while that may seem, well, good; it’s more complicated.
+And while that may seem, well, good, it’s more complicated.
 Because it turns out that plants growing faster doesn’t mean they are growing better.
 There is mounting consensus that rising CO2 will affect plant chemistry, and not always in a good way.
 Numerous scientists and nutritionists are showing that more CO2 will result in less protein, and a dilution of elements such as zinc and iron in plant tissues.

 So what?
 If polar bears are removed from peoples experience, are plants any better?
 Would a city dweller (most of the world’s people live in cities), care what CO2 might be doing to plants?
-It’s not like they are living on a farm on in a forest.
+It’s not like they are living on a farm or in a forest.

 And yet, every city dweller must, by necessity, come into contact with plants on a daily basis.
 What do we call these encounters?

 Easy.
-Breakfast, lunch and dinner.
+Breakfast, lunch, and dinner.

 Food comes from plants.
 They are necessary to human needs.
 And if you mess with it, if you lower the quality, you will be affected no matter where you live.
 Rising CO2 has consequences beyond climate change.

 It is the nature, the breadth of those consequences that has been the subject of my research since the 1980s.
 I and others have documented that recent increases in CO2 have lowered the protein concentration of rice, a global food consumed by 2 billion people each year.
-And not just rice, protein is declining in wheat, which is the basis for more food products than any other cereal, from pie crusts to pop-tarts, from ramen noodles to rolls.
+And not just rice, protein is declining in wheat, which is the basis for more food products than any other cereal, from pie crusts to Pop-Tarts, from ramen noodles to rolls.
 Potatoes, oats, barley are also showing a decline in protein.

 There’s more.
 The decay in elemental concentration of micronutrients like zinc and iron as CO2 rises is also significant.
 Micronutrient deficiencies can associated with stunting, a condition associated with approximately 22 percent of children globally (~150 million); deficiencies can harm cognitive development, metabolism, obesity, diabetes, affecting health and human suffering across the globe.